 Free-Floating Shelves and Wall Mounted Cabinets

 Last but not least, you can often find simple wall mounted shelves designed to match your vanity.
 This is another option that shows up more frequently among manufacturers with transitional, modern, or contemporary leanings, and ones that cater specifically to smaller bathrooms.
-In the same vein, you can also often find very small wall-mounted side cabinets.
-These come in a variety of sizes and shapes, but take up much, much less space than freestanding ones, which makes them a great, flexible option for a smaller space.
+In the same vein, you can also often find wall-mounted side cabinets.
+These come in a variety of sizes and shapes, from petite cubbies to nearly full-sized linen cabinets, but take up much, much less space than freestanding ones, which makes them a great, flexible option for a smaller space.